davidemaser/Fast-Template/README.md

 if the condition calls a function than wrap it in square brackets (i.e. ``{if:[round(238*1.85)]=4}``).
 The expression returned by the tag can be a string.
 #### form
 ><b>{form:option}{~form}</b>

+Awaiting documentation
 #### panel
 ><b>{panel:option}{~panel}</b>

+Awaiting documentation
 #### gutter
 ><b>{gutter}string{~gutter}</b>

+Awaiting documentation
 #### json
 ><b>{json:url}expression{~json}</b>

+Awaiting documentation
 #### modal
 ><b>{modal:option}{~modal}</b>

+Awaiting documentation
 #### html
 ><b>{html}{~html}</b>

+Awaiting documentation
 #### animate
 ><b>{animate}{~animate}</b>

+Awaiting documentation
 #### nav
 ><b>{nav}{~nav}</b>

+Awaiting documentation
 #### placeholder
 ><b>{placeholder:option}{~placeholder}</b>

+The placeholder object inserts an empty "placeholder" element.
+It's options can be large or small.
+The large or small size values can be modified in the CSS.
 #### accordion
 ><b>{accordion}{~accordion}</b>

+The accordion object creates a simple and dynamic accordion object on the page.
+It does not have any options.
+Each accordion entry must be separated by a line break.
+If a title is required, it can be added using the following format:

+``{accordion}
+[title=STRING] content is here
+{~accordion}``
 #### table
 ><b>{table:option}{~table}</b>
 #### group
 ><b>{group}{~group}</b>

+The group object, as it's name implies, "groups" all elements encapsulated by it in a section.
 #### sticky
 ><b>{sticky:option}{~sticky}</b>

 The sticky object creates a persistent (or sticky) element on the page.
 Option can be top or bottom
 #### search
 ><b>{search:default}target:this_link,placeholder:Enter Search Term Here,button:true,label:Search{~search}</b>

+The search object creates a pre styled search component that can be placed in the page.
+The accepted option is default (generic search) or option (adds account creation and password recovery links).

+The search expression accepts the following parameters:

+- target   url for the search form to process
+- placeholder    text placeholder for the input box
+- button     boolean
+- label    text label for the button

 #### bind
 ><b>{bind}{~bind}</b>
 #### random